Meanders, hyperelliptic pillowcase covers, and the Johnson filtration: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{s:QDs}, we give the necessary background on quadratic differentials and pillowcase covers.
 In Section~\ref{s:meanders}, we give the definitions of the meanders and required variations that are of interest to this work.
 In Section~\ref{s:constructions}, we will give the minimal constructions of the relevant meanders and describe how to lift these to the $[1,1]$-pillowcase covers in the hyperelliptic components - that is, we prove Theorem~\ref{th:main}.
-Finally, in Section~\ref{s:ROs}, we describe the applications of these constructions to the study of ratio-optimising pseudo-Anosovs in the Johnson filtration and prove Theorem~\ref{th:RO}.
+In Section~\ref{s:ROs}, we describe the applications of these constructions to the study of ratio-optimising pseudo-Anosovs in the Johnson filtration and prove Theorem~\ref{th:RO}.
+Finally, in Section~\ref{s:othermeanders} we consider minimal constructions of meanders in more general strata than those listed in Table~\ref{tab:theorem}.